 - The Beef: Historically, I’ve used round steak in this dish.
 However, I couldn’t find any at the grocery store, so I opted for top sirloin steak.
 It worked amazingly well!
 The top sirloin steak had minimal fat, was full of flavor and fork tender after the slow cook.

-- The Vegetables: The vegetables consisted of sliced onions, chopped celery and minced garlic.
+- The Vegetables: The vegetables consisted of sliced onions, chopped celery, and minced garlic.

-Once the meat had been browned I removed it, and sautรฉed the onions and celery in the Dutch oven for several minutes.
-Next, I added the garlic and cooked the mixture for about 30 seconds until the garlic was fragrant.
-Then, I added the paprika and oregano, and stirred the mixture to combine everything.
+- Next, I added the garlic and cooked the mixture for about 30 seconds until the garlic was fragrant.
+Then, I added the paprika and oregano and stirred the mixture to combine everything.

-Finally, I returned the meat to the Dutch oven.
-After the liquid started to boil, I covered the Dutch oven and reduced the heat to medium low.
-I placed the Dutch oven in a preheated 325ยฐF oven for about an hour and 45 minutes.
+- Finally, I returned the meat to the Dutch oven.
+After the liquid started to boil, I covered the Dutch oven and reduced the heat to medium-low.
+I placed the Dutch oven in a preheated 325°F oven for about an hour and 45 minutes.

 The beef was fork tender and falling apart and the gravy had thickened to a perfect consistency.
 I spooned the Swiss steak over some rice and served it with a side salad and crusty French Bread.
 This was comfort food at its best.
 Yum!